neo4j-partners/hands-on-lab-neo4j-and-vertex-ai/Lab 1 - Deploy Neo4j/README.md

 There are many ways to run these products on Google Cloud.
 The Marketplace in particular offers three ways to deploy Neo4j:

 * Software as a Service (SaaS) - Neo4j Aura is the lowest effort way to deploy Neo4j.
 Infrastructure is managed entirely for you.
 Aura is available in AuraDB (Database) and AuraDS (Data Science) versions.
 DB is the core database.
-DS include Bloom for Business Intelligence and Neo4j Graph Data Science.
+DS includes Bloom for Business Intelligence and Neo4j Graph Data Science.
 * Infrastructure as a Service (IaaS) - Neo4j Enterprise Edition is available on IaaS with a Google Deployment Manager template.
 That allow you to choose whether you would like a single node or cluster.
 It allows deployment of Graph Database, Bloom and Graph Data Science.
 * Platform as a Service (PaaS) - This is an option to deploy Graph Database on Kubernetes.